aleen42/PersonalWiki/Programming/JavaScript/high_performance/ajax/ajax.md

 Note that no `img` element has to be created or inserted into the DOM.

-Even though you can catch errors from the server side, it is the most efficient way to send information back to the server.
+Even though you can catch errors from the server-side, it is the most efficient way to send information back to the server.
 To work around this, you can use a smart way like listening for the `Image` object's `load` event, which will tell you if the server successfully received the data.
 Furthermore, you can also check the width and height of the image that the server returned for a state.
 For instance, a width of 1 can be represented for "success", while 2 for "try again".

 ```js
 var beacon = new Image();